The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Analysis pipeline

 \section{Analysis pipeline}

 We describe the map-maker applied to the Jupiter simulations and the associated atmospheric noise mitigation techniques.
-We offer some insight into the different parameters of the algorithm and introduce the software used to fit the beam radial profiles and transfer functions.
+We offer insights into the different parameters of the algorithm and summarize the method used to fit the radial beam profiles and transfer functions.

+Both the map-making and beam fitting are based on methods developed for ACT \citep{Hasselfield_2013, Lungu_2022}.
+The main new method development for this paper is the noise mitigation approach described in Section~\ref{sec:map_making}.
+Although the method is qualitatively similar to those used in the above references papers, our new implementation allows for more fine-grained tuning of the noise subtraction compared to the ACT implementations.
+Additionally, the previous implementations have not been described in full detail in the literature, so we provide a detailed description here.
+The size of the telescope's field-of-view compared to the angular scale of the atmospheric fluctuations largely determines the effectiveness of the noise subtraction.
+A larger field-of-view will lower the effectiveness.
+We describe in detail how our implementation is tuned to take into account the large field-of-view of the SO SAT compared to ACT and demonstrate that the noise subtraction is still sufficiently effective.